SebastianOpperman/tables/README.md

 Tables represents my ability to build React components with Typescript and PostCSS.
 It contains a `<Table />` component that can be sorted and fed with dynamic data.
 The table also clips and scrolls when it has too many columns to display.

-You can view a live demo [here](https://sebastianopperman.github.io/tables).

-You can view a code walkthough video [here](https://sebastianopperman.github.io/tables).

 ## How do I use it?

+### Viewing the Demo

+- You can view a live demo [here](https://sebastianopperman.github.io/tables).
+- You can view a code walkthough video [here](https://sebastianopperman.github.io/tables).

 ### Setting up Tables